-The Carrizozo flow (Keszthelyi and Pieri, 1993) is 75 km long from the vent area to the distal margin in the Tularosa Valley (Zimbelman and Johnston, 2002).
+The Carrizozo flow field (Keszthelyi and Pieri, 1993) is 75 km long from the vent area to the distal margin in the Tularosa Valley (Zimbelman and Johnston, 2002).
 The entire flow covers ~330 km2 to an estimated thickness of 10 to 15 m, for a total estimated erupted volume of ~4.3 km3 (Allen, 1951).
 The lava is intermediate in composition between alkalic and tholeiitic basalt.
 Its location and age is consistent with the regional volcanism elsewhere that is fundamentally associated with the Rio Grande rift (Renault, 1970; Faris, 1980; Anthony et al., 1998).
 Various researchers (e.g., Anthony et al., 1998; Dunbar, 1999) have distinguished between upper and lower Carrizozo flow units, separated by a narrow “neck” in the medial reach (Keszthelyi and Pieri, 1993).
 However, chemical analyses to date have revealed no evidence for distinct differences between the upper and lower lavas.
-Cosmogenic (isotopic changes induced by exposure to high energy particles) studies indicate exposure ages of 4800 yrs (Anthony et al., 1998) to 5200 yrs (Dunbar, 1999) for the Carrizozo flow.
-These results make the Carrizozo flow the second youngest volcanism in New Mexico (Anthony et al., 1998), after only the McCartys flow.
+Cosmogenic (isotopic changes induced by exposure to high energy particles) studies indicate exposure ages of 4800 yrs (Anthony et al., 1998) to 5200 yrs (Dunbar, 1999) for the Carrizozo flow field.
+These results make the Carrizozo flow field the second youngest volcanism in New Mexico (Anthony et al., 1998), after only the McCartys flow field in western New Mexico.

-The vent area for the Carrizozo lava flow, Little Black Peak.
+The vent area for the Carrizozo lava flow field, Little Black Peak.
 Photo: J. Zimbelman

-On the traverse from the margins of the flow to the vent area (Little Black Peak) there are some skylights into lava tubes.
+A few skylights occur in lava tubes along the traverse from the margins of the flow to the vent area (Little Black Peak).
 Photo: J. Zimbelman

 View Carrizozo Lava Flow in a larger map